iii-i/lua-Harness/docs/index.md

 ## Copyright and License

-Copyright &copy 2009-2018 Fran&ccedil;ois Perrad
+Copyright &copy; 2009-2018 Fran&ccedil;ois Perrad

 This library is licensed under the terms of the MIT/X11 license, like Lua itself.